IronJoo/IronJoo/README.md

 - Picked up items are added to the hero's inventory, up to a maximum of three
 - Health bar dynamically displays the hero's health
 - Locked doors can only be opened with a specific key
-- Descriptive status messages at the bottom of the page give insights of what's occuring in the game
+- Descriptive status messages at the bottom of the page give insights of what's occurring in the game

-- 🌱 I’m currently learning <b>threads</b>
-- 📫 Check me out on LinkedIn <a href="https://www.linkedin.com/in/joana-ferro-569556187/">here</a>
+Check out my other test-driven development project in Java <a href='https://github.com/IronJoo/FinanceManager_UPskill2022_v1_Joana_Ferro'>here</a>

-- ⚡ Fun fact: I am a language enthusiast and love traveling solo
+Check out my projects at 42 Lisboa <a href='https://github.com/IronJoo/42-libft'>here</a> (an alternate C library) and <a href='https://github.com/IronJoo/get_next_line'>here</a> (a function that reads a line from a file and stores the remained in a buffer until the next function call)